• Skip to primary navigation

 • 4 cloves garlic

-• 2 tbsp tomato purée AKA tomato paste
+• 2 tablespoon tomato purée AKA tomato paste

 • 300 g chestnut mushrooms - diced